 A Quick Hello

 Hello, I'm Lauren Brewer.
 I am an artist and an aspiring surface pattern designer.
-I love florals polka dots and believe you can never have too many stripes.
-Most days you can find me deep in the heart of Texas designing patterns and mothering my two children and one mischievious terrier.
-I love wandering fabric stores searching antique stores for depression glass and dessert of any kind.
+I love florals, polka dots, and believe you can never have too many stripes.
+Most days you can find me deep in the heart of Texas designing patterns and running after my two children and one mischievous terrier.
+I love wandering fabric stores, searching antique stores for depression glass, and dessert of any kind.

 For as long as I can remember, I have been fascinated by pattern, color and design, but I never dreamed I could translate that passion into a career.
 I am typically very practical, so the thought of a pursuing a creative career never crossed my mind in college.
 I had several jobs after college, but none of them felt like a stepping stone to a career.
 After my daughter was born, I decided to stay home with her full time, and once the newborn phase passed, I quickly found that I needed a project to occupy myself with during nap time.
 I began paper crafting and started a craft blog.
 I quickly moved from blogging solely for myself to creating sample projects for several crafting companies.
 I enjoyed it immensely, but as life became busier and one baby turned into two - the blog and paper crafting fell to the side.
 After a few years of creating projects using other people’s products, I found that I was longing to create something completely my own.